top of page

 Fecal Immunochemical Test (FIT test) - This is a screening test that can detect minute amounts of blood in the stool, and so, is effective for guiding investigation of early CRC.

-Conventional practice for treating CRC can include all or some of the following: surgery, chemotherapy and radiation.
-Naturopathic approaches can help manage side effects from these procedures while also increasing the effectiveness of these treatments.
-Given that chemotherapy and radiation serve important roles in cancer treatment and having received formal training in integrative oncology, I am able to discern which naturopathic treatments and therapies will interact with chemotherapeutic and other pharmacological agents.
-My goal is to help you feel better through your treatment, while creating an optimal environment that helps your medications work to their fullest potential.
+Conventional practice for treating CRC may include all or some of the following: surgery, chemotherapy and radiation.
+Naturopathic approaches may help manage side effects from these procedures.
+Given that chemotherapy and radiation serve important roles in cancer treatment and having received formal training in integrative cancer therapies, I am able to discern which naturopathic treatments and therapies may interact with chemotherapeutic and other pharmacological agents.
+My goal is to help improve quality of life while undergoing medical treatments, so that treatment cycles might be completed.

-If you are interested in learning more, you can book a Free 15-Minute Information Consultation today!
+If you are interested in learning more, you can book a Meet & Greet Consultation today!

 bottom of page